kubermates-org/kubermates.github.io/content/docs/2025-04-25-kubernetes-v1-33-user-namespaces-enabled-by-default.md

 external_url: https://kubernetes.io/blog/2025/04/25/userns-enabled-by-default/
 post_kind: link
 draft: false
-tldr: 'Kubernetes v1.
-33: User Namespaces enabled by default!
+tldr: 'Kubernetes v1.33: User Namespaces enabled by default!
 What is a user namespace?
   Demos Everything you wanted to know about user namespaces in Kubernetes Conclusions How do I get involved?
-In Kubernetes v1.'
+In Kubernetes v1.33 support for user namespaces is enabled by default.
+This means that, when the stack requirements are met, pods can opt-in to use user namespaces.'
-summary: 'Kubernetes v1.
-33: User Namespaces enabled by default!
+summary: 'Kubernetes v1.33: User Namespaces enabled by default!
 What is a user namespace?
   Demos Everything you wanted to know about user namespaces in Kubernetes Conclusions How do I get involved?
-In Kubernetes v1.
-33 support for user namespaces is enabled by default.
+In Kubernetes v1.33 support for user namespaces is enabled by default.
 This means that, when the stack requirements are met, pods can opt-in to use user namespaces.
 To use the feature there is no need to enable any Kubernetes feature flag anymore!
 In this blog post we answer some common questions about user